 Tag Archives: California

-While white sand beaches with azure waters and billowing palms are nice, they’re far from unusual.
-For those looking for a truly unique coastal experience, the following beaches provide just that.
-Barking sand, star-shaped fossils and natural underground hot springs are just a few of the strange experiences you can have on the following weird beaches.
+While white-sand beaches with azure waters and billowing palms are nice, they’re far from unusual.
+For those looking for a unique coastal experience, the following beaches provide just that.
+Barking sand, star-shaped fossils and natural underground hot springs are just a few of the experiences you’ll find on some of the world’s strangest beaches.